Water Quality

 Residual Management

-Residual management is an essential aspect of water quality management.
-It refers to the process of maintaining a residual amount of disinfectant in drinking water to ensure that it remains safe to drink by killing harmful microorganisms that may be present in the water.
+Residual management is an essential aspect of maintaining water quality management.
+It refers to the process of maintaining a residual amount of chlorine disinfectant in drinking water to ensure that it remains safe to drink by killing harmful microorganisms that may be present in the water.

 Effective disinfectant residual management requires a combination of regular monitoring, careful dosage adjustments, and proper maintenance of water treatment equipment.